spatools/spatools/README.md

     * Fix missing return value in utils.unsafe
     * Fix issues in templateEngine for Windows 8
 	* Fix issue in Tree binding handler
-	* Fix issue in DataSet.saveChanges
+	* Fix issue in DataSet.saveChanges and DataView.saveChanges